SidneyWilcox/AI-image-video/README.md

-CNN Lesson from LinkedIn class# AI-image-video
+CNN Lesson from LinkedIn class on hand written digits# AI-image-video